localgovdrupal/docs/docs/src/devs/getting-started/README.md

 ### Working with Lando/DDEV Containerized Servers

 Many of us use a containerization technology locally for testing and development, such as Lando or DDEV.
 Both of these tools simplify the process of setting up and managing development environments for web projects.
+To use LGD locally with either Lando or DDEV, you'll need to have Docker Desktop installed first.

 #### Docker Desktop Installation